metabrainz/guidelines/Python.md

 ## Code style

-As most of the other projects written in Python, we use the [PEP 8](https://www.python.org/dev/peps/pep-0008/).
+As most of the other projects written in Python, we use [PEP 8](https://www.python.org/dev/peps/pep-0008/).
 Though, we ignore some of the recomendations:

 * Maximum line length (79 characters).
 The general limit we have is somewhere around 120-130.